oliver-oloughlin/kvdex/README.md

 To initiate an atomic operation, call "atomic" on the KVDB object.
 The method expects a selector for selecting the collection that the subsequent mutation actions will be performed on.
 Mutations can be performed on documents from multiple collections in a single atomic operation by calling "select" at any point in the building chain to switch the collection context.
 To execute the operation, call "commit" at the end of the chain.
 An atomic operation returns a Deno.KvCommitResult object if successful, and Deno.KvCommitError if not.

 **NOTE:** For indexable collections, any operations performing deletes will not be truly atomic.
 The reason for this being that the document data must be read before performing the delete operation, to then perform another delete operation for the index entries.
 If the initial operation fails, the index entries will not be deleted.
-To avoid collisions when doing writes/deletes, atomic operations will always fail if it is trying to delete and add a document with the same id to the same collection.
+To avoid collisions and errors related to indexing, an atomic operation will always fail if it is trying to delete and write to the same indexable collection.

 ### Without checking
 ```ts